JMB-Technology-Limited/ApacheHtaccessIn/README.md

 http://httpd.apache.org/docs/current/howto/htaccess.html

-This library is a simple library that will search through a directory for .htaccess files and make them into a Apache config for you.
+This library is a simple library that will search through a directory for .htaccess files and make them into an Apache config for you.

 ## Use from the command line